phstc/support-roulette/README.md

 $ bundle exec rake scheduler:notify_current_agent
 ```

+Looking for something more automated?
 You can configure [Heroku Scheduler](https://addons.heroku.com/scheduler) (for free) to notify the current support agent automatically.

-The current support agent will by notified by SMS
+The current support agent will by notified by SMS.

 `Congratulations you are the current support agent!`